Year 6 - Autumn Term Curriculum

-Welcome back after the Easter holidays!
-We hope you all had a lovely break and are ready for the SATs that are very soon approaching.
+Welcome back after the summer holidays!
+We hope that you have all enjoyed your summer break and are looking forward to the academic year ahead.

-Year 6 Staff : Class Teachers: Miss N. Marray, Miss C. Douglass and Mr. Hutton
+Year 6 Staff : Class Teachers: Miss N. Marray, Miss S. Hayes & Mr. D. Hutton

 Higher Learning Teaching Assistant Mrs. J. Moore

 Support Assistants: Mrs. K. Oakley, Mrs P. Halloran & Mr. R. Mallender

 Year 6 acts as a transition year between primary and secondary education, so there are several members of staff working with the children in a variety of subjects, similar to Year 7 onwards.

 There will be two classes: Miss Marray’s class and Mr. Hutton’s/Miss Hayes’ class.
 The classes will be supported by Mrs. Oakley, Mrs. Moore, Mrs. Halloran & Mr. Mallender.